decnorton/decnorton/about.md

 ---
 layout: page
 title: About
+sub_title: I'm Declan Norton, a 22-year-old Full Stack Developer and student at the University of Plymouth.
+show_title: false
 permalink: /about/
 ---

-# My name is Declan Norton; I’m a 22-year-old Full Stack Developer.

 Currently an undergraduate studying BSc Digital Art and Technology at the University of Plymouth.
 I started in 2011 and aim to finish in the summer of 2015.